Recently, I (metaphorically) became acquainted with the Tasaday tribe.

 But the research that sums it all up for me is the discovery that people who lived near green space were happier and healthier — even if they didn’t use it.
 You don’t even have to go for a leafy walk to reap the benefits, so think of how good you’ll feel if you do.
 Researcher Greg Bratman also found that volunteers who roamed a park for 90 minutes had less negative and self-deprecating thoughts than those on a busy street.

 The latter part of this research certainly rings true for me.
-On the streets I frequent in the city — predominantly grey and busy— I’m reminded, with every step, of my reality.
+On the streets I frequent in London— predominantly grey and busy— I’m reminded, with every step, of my reality.
 Of course, I’m not complaining about my, frankly cushty, way of life, but if things aren’t going the way you want them to, for whatever reason, it can be hard not to let other factors, such as a dismal street, add to those negative feelings.
-There are also the typical city moans: slow walkers, predictably terrible weather, overheated subway, miserable people (miserable, of course, because of the aforementioned obstacles).
+There are also the typical city moans: slow walkers, predictably terrible weather, overheated tube, miserable people (miserable, of course, because of the aforementioned obstacles).
 When I’m hiking in the woods, I feel hopeful, productive, satisfied.
 I think about how nice my life is, and how I could make it even nicer.
-I seem to conjure up brilliant ideas out of nowhere (magic tree dust?).
+I seem to conjure up brilliant ideas out of nowhere.

 But as the endless studies have shown, all of us — even people who can’t identify with this — can be both healed and high-fived by nature.